 Blocking — A material used to replace core material in specific locations to provide improved screw holding for the attachment of hardware.
 Blocking is only required where the screw holding power of the core is less than required by the applicable performance duty level.

-Bonded Core — Stiles and rails (edge bands) are securely glued to the core prior to application of crossbanding, three ply skins, veneers or laminate.
+Bonded Core — Stiles and rails (edge bands) are securely glued to the core prior to application of door skins or laminate.